openmc-dev/openmc/docs/source/usersguide/settings.rst

 The details of the serialization routine, in particular the schema of the source are to be defined by the implementation of the serializable source class.
-The location of the serialized representation of the source to be used must be provided via the :attr:`openmc.Source.serialization` attribute, along with the custom source library location in :attr:`openmc.Source.library`.
+The location of the serialized representation of the source to be used must be provided via the :attr:`openmc.Source.parameters` attribute, along with the custom source library location in :attr:`openmc.Source.library`.

 When defining a class to be implemented via this deserialization approach, care